pantheon-systems/documentation/source/content/guides/decoupled/overview/05-manage-settings.md

 This section provides information on Settings.
 You can configure Front-End Site settings in the Pantheon dashboard, including:

-- General Settings: Site Details and the Connected Git repository
+- General Settings: Site Details, Connected Git repository, and site deletion
 - Build and Output settings
 - Site Environment Variables
 - Build Hooks